-Leaders: Leading Change Requires Networking Our Inspiration
+Leading Change Requires Networking Our Inspiration #leadership

-by Kate Nasser |
+by Kate Nasser | 12 Comments »

-Networking those we lead includes:
+Networking our inspiration with those we lead includes:

 - Starting with mutual respect

-- Engaging their talents and their spirit thus
+- Engaging their talents and their spirit

 - Building their change-ability to prepare for major shifts

-Weak leaders who focus mostly on being liked also struggle with leading change.
+- Leaders who focus mostly on being liked also struggle with leading change.
 They have built personal connections based on neediness and their fear is palpable.
 There is little for others to trust in order to overcome the comfort of the status quo.

-Showing them our clear heads in a crisis is a start.
+- Showing them our clear heads in a crisis is a start.
 Developing their clear heads for change through coaching and empowerment is networking our inspiration!

-Reviewing data with them before a decision develops valuable critical thinking.
+- Reviewing data with them before a decision develops valuable critical thinking.
 Using our intuition and tapping theirs builds their change-ability!

 From my professional experience to your success,